David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

-In general, the state parameter will not need to be directly modified by any call of `simhl`; it only needs to pass on the state parameter to any recursive simhl calls on child `Op`s, and return the updated state in case the child op did modify the state.
+In general, the state parameter will not need to be directly modified by any call of `simhl`; it only needs to pass on the state parameter to any recursive simhl calls on child ops, and return the updated state in case the child op did modify the state.
 The state's main job is to pass out and collect `MemRead`/`MemWrite` data in the DFS order explained earlier, and it does not represent any sense of "simulated circuit